This is where everything begins.

 5.2.6 The Value of Ethics

-- Unlike morality179which is a direct preference, ethics indirectly affect me.180My actions help others, others’ actions help me.
+- Unlike morality132which is a direct preference, ethics indirectly affect me.133My actions help others, others’ actions help me.

-- The more ethical society is the better society to live in.181“Small acts of kindness add up, and in the end may save the world.”
+- The more ethical society is the better society to live in.

 .